 Liquidity risk is the risk that the Company will not be able to meet its financial obligations as they fall due.
-The primary source of funds now available to the Company is from equity financing.
-The Company has in place a planning and budgeting process to help determine the funds required to support the Company's normal operating requirements on an ongoing basis, to support its exploration plans, and to ensure that it will have sufficient liquidity to meet its liabilities when due.
-To the extent the Company does not believe it has sufficient liquidity to meet these obligations, management will consider securing additional funds through equity or debt transactions.
+The primary source of funds now available to the Company is from operating cash flows from its operating mines, maturity of bond recevievables, short term intercompany loans and equity financing.
+The Company has in place a planning and budgeting process to help determine the funds required to support the Company's normal operating requirements on an ongoing basis, to support its exploration plans and to ensure that it will have sufficient liquidity to meet its liabilities when due.
+To the extent the Company does not believe it has sufficient liquidity to meet these obligations, management may consider securing additional funds through equity or debt transactions.